richardg867/WaybackProxy/README.md

 ### Environment Variables

-When deploying via Docker, the config.py script can be customized by specifying environment variables when creating the docker container.
-The environment variables match the example config.py script in this repository.
+When deploying via Docker, the config.json can be customized by specifying environment variables when creating the docker container.
+The environment variables match the example config.json in this repository.
 Below is a complete list:

 | Parameter        | Default | Description                            |
 |------------------|---------|----------------------------------------|